 The benefits of mindful meditation are numerous and increasingly undeniable as a growing body of empirical research confirms anecdotal evidence touting meditation's positive impact in reducing stress, acting like a fountain of youth on the mind and body.

-Consider incorporating this ancient practice in your lifestyle with a little help.
-Find out where you can attend a free guided meditation session in Montreal.
+Consider incorporating this ancient practice centers your lifestyle with a little help.

 07 of 08